 The County should do more to help public service employees overcome the high cost of housing - some exist, but they are too hard to access and not particularly helpful.
-Too many County, City, and school employees cannot afford to buy in Sonoma County
+Too many County, City, and school employees cannot afford to buy in Sonoma County housing blocks that pass as "housing.

 No new housing in unincorporated West County, no new visitor serving, seasonal project development here.
 This only our area LESS sustainable.
-More housing and stable jobs are needed closer to urban areas which seem to have better infrastructure resources that us Must keep focus on encouraging development of work force housing through out the county that is mixed in with single family housing communities -- no ghettos dense development in downtown cores and old shopping centers in commercial areas; pocket neighborhoods in more rural enclaves Senior housing becomes more necessary as the population ages.
-Seniors are the most vulnerable living on the streets.
+More housing and stable jobs are needed closer to urban areas which seem to have better infrastructure resources that us.
+Must keep focus on encouraging development of work force housing through out the county that is mixed in with single family housing

 Property owners want to build ADUs and JADUs.
-If we are sincere in our effort to achieve our RHNAgoals for low-income households, we would make it as easy as possible for them to build those types of units.
-Instead, we seem to think only of the typical 3-story multi-family Housing blocks to be a possible to be a sentence balance of provide a special water and by a set of the sentence balance of the special set of the set of the sentence balance of the sentence of the sentence of the sentence paying rent and living in tents in someone's yard and paying rent.
-They are disabled or seriors or down on their luck because they lost their housing after the covid pandemic due to greed of the landlord.
+If we are sincere in our effort to achieve our RHNA goals for low-income households, we would make it as easy as possible for them to build those types of units.
+Instead, we seem to think only of the typical 3-story multi-family

+I am friends with 8 people that are without their own place to live they are sleeping on couches and paying rent or living in basements and paying rent and living in tents in someone's yard and paying rent.
+They are disabled or seniors or down on their luck because they lost their housing after the covid pandemic due to greed of the landlord.
 Once you are misplaced it's very hard if not impossible to afford what it costs to get into another home.
 I frightened that I will not be able to get into my own home before I die.
 That is pretty sad and I am not the only one with this fear.

-A majority of landlords here discriminate against people with section 8 vouchers, people with poor credit and most rental units are not priced according what current wages are
+Amajority of landlords here discriminate against people with section 8 vouchers, people with poor credit and most rental units are not priced according what current wages are wartis unia.
+Nousing laft vulnerable to loss by commercial conversion = wasted resources of every sort.
+Vacation rentals have played a key role in Sonoma County's housing shortage, one I have NEVER seen the BOS own!

-DO NOT consider converting public parks, sports fields, or golf courses into housing.
-Before you know it, Sonoma will look like L.A.
-Nobody wantsthat
+DO NOT consider converting public parks, sports fields, or golf courses into housing, Before you know it, Sonoma will look like L.A.
+Nobody